SkylineCommunications/dataminer-docs/connector-help/connector_help/SES_S.A._DAKS_xLink_Client.md

 ## How to use

 The connector retrieves all the serial communication and places the responses in a table on the General page.
-It will also send the responses to the Tetronik DAKS driver.
+It will also send the responses to the Tetronik DAKS connector.